hackanurag/Data-Engineering-project-stock-market-simulation/README.md

 ## Introduction
 In this project, I have executed an End-To-End Data Engineering Project on Real-Time Stock Market simulation Data using Kafka.

-I am going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.
+I have used different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

 ## Architecture
 <img src="Architecture.jpg">